-Look at the action verbs, and look how the metrics (numbers) are quoted.
+LOOK AT THE action verbs, and look how the metrics (numbers) are quoted.
 Do you see a pattern? … How would YOU fill in the blanks? … Think about your past work experience and start playing madlibs.
 Go through your work history job-by-job and brainstorm.
 Write it out! :)

 Action Verbs for Business Storytelling

-Use these verbs as "writing prompts"
+Use the verbs as "writing prompts"

 Choose a verb and use it to start a sentence as you brainstorm and write out your prep for the STAR interview format.
 Schedule an hour for yourself and git ‘er done. :)

 STAR Interview Preparation - Your Next Steps:

 — Download the STAR Statement Examples templates & the action verbs spreadsheet.